Select Page

 Setting up a Sync Profile

-There are 10 configuration steps in a PowerSync profile, with a follow-on test step.
-Here’s a summary of how to do it.
+There are 10-11 configuration steps in a PowerSync profile (one extra step for Assets).
+Here’s a summary of how to configure a profile.

-2. Click on the Description of the Layer you want to configure.
+2. Click on the Description of the profile you want to configure.

 3. Fill out the information requested in each task and click the Next button at the bottom of the page to proceed to the next step.